Mohsnmonji/mohsnmonji.github.io/about-me.md

 <!-- BIOGRAPHY & RESEARCH OVERVIEW CARD -->
 <div class="card">
   <p>
-    Were I to provide a short chronological biography of myself, I would begin by telling you that I was born in Iran and am of Bakhtiari and Qashqa’i descent—two Indigenous nomadic peoples of Iran.
+    Were I to provide a short chronological biography of myself, I would begin by telling you that I was born in Iran and come from two Indigenous nomadic peoples: the Bakhtiari and the Qashqa’i.
 I would also tell you that I have been a travelling scholar.
 Before beginning my doctoral studies, I completed my Bachelor of Science in Industrial Engineering, followed by a Master’s degree in Anthropology.
   </p>

   <p>